cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 This class inherits from `_CityObject`, and may therefore be associated to 1 or more `EnergyDemand` objects (see module Energy systems).
 For the requirement of the building heating/cooling simulations, the `ThermalZone` must be related to one or more `UsageZone` (see Occupancy Module).

+[XML example of thermal zone (heated) with all parameters - Giorgio]

 **ThermalBoundary**